Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type

 \section{Generalised Gegenbauer functions of fractional degree}

-In this section, we collect some relevant properties of the hypergeometric functions and Gegenbauer polynomials, upon which we define the GGF-Fs and derive their properties.
-As we shall see, the GGF-Fs play an important part in the analysis of this work.
+In this section, we collect some relevant properties of the hypergeometric functions and Gegenbauer polynomials, upon which we define the GGF-Fs and derive their relevant properties.
+These pave the way for the forthcoming error analysis.